SavorySplash

 5. How do I avoid overcooking the steak?

-Cook in small batches over high heat and remove from the pan once browned.
-Let it rest before combining with the sauce.
+Cook in small batches over high heat.
+Once seared, remove the steak from the pan and allow it to rest before adding it to the sauce.
+This will help it stay tender and juicy.

 Conclusion